The Office of University Controller is pleased to offer the 2017 Annual Financial Report.

 - preparing the University's tax filings and ensuring appropriate safeguards for University tax compliance;

-- managing payroll/benefit accounting functions for the University of Colorado System and accounting/tax reporting functions for the University of Colorado Health and Welfare Trust;
+- managing payroll/benefit accounting functions for the University of Colorado System;

 - supporting and developing financial accounting information systems;